samanthavivonia/portfolio/PROJECTS.md

   <img src="assets/readme_assets/projects-complete.gif" alt="Projects section complete">
 </p>

-If so, you are ready to move on to the next section: [the Footer](FOOTER.md).
+If so, you are ready to move on to the next section: [Contact](CONTACT.md).
 If anything differs from the example above, cross-check your completed code with the code I have provided below before moving on.

 # <div align="center">CODE QUALITY CHECK</div>